ReiannaLiu/project_1/README.md

 ### 2. Growth of Stock Prices for Companies over Time
-#### Researcher: Osman Dumbuya
+#### Researcher: Ziye Jin

 This analysis focuses on understanding the growth of stock prices for different companies over a specified time period.
-A bar chart visualization will be created to display the companies with the highest growth in stock prices during the given period.
+A line chart visualization will be created to display both the companies with the highest growth in stock prices and companies with most decline during the given period.

 ### 3. Spread of Managers' Age in Stock Market Companies
 #### Researcher: Ziye Jin